haotian2006/HelperDocs-contributions/Fixing Errors.md

 ```
 to fix this make sure that the argument is being defined correctly or is the right type
 ###  <span style="color:red"> Unable to cast value to Object </span>
-this means that the value you are trying to send cannot bet convert into the object the function wants.
-To fix this make sure that the date type is the correct one.
+this means that the value you are trying to send cannot be converted into the object the function wants.
+To fix this make sure that the data type is the correct one.
 ###  <span style="color:red"> Expected ')' (to close '(' at column [number]), got eof </span>
-This is a syntax error. it means that you either have an extra parentheses or lacking one.
+This is a syntax error. it means that you either have extra parentheses or lack one.
 To fix this look for where the lines are underlined in red as roblox catches syntax errors before the game is being run.
 # Print Debugging
-Print debugging mainly consists of adding print statements to find out what wrong this is mainly used if there are no errors showing up in output
+Print debugging mainly consists of adding print statements to find out what is wrong this is mainly used if no errors are showing up in the output

 ## use case

-lets say we have a script set up like this
+let's say we have a script set up like this
 ```lua
 local x = getX()
 local y = getY()